lxsmnsyc/the-fighting-game/docs/ui.md

   battle.
 - The bottom row holds the player's cards.

+A card row never grows past the screen.
+The more cards it holds, the more they overlap.

+Tooltips render over the whole page, so no row clips them.
+Each opens on its preferred side of what it describes, flips to the other side when only that one fits, and is kept inside the viewport.

 In the draft, the middle row shows the phase, round and lives on the left, a prompt in the middle, and the abilities already owned on the right.
 Clicking an offer picks it.